marctang/marctang.github.io/_projects/2019_idex_variation.md

 ---
 layout: page
-title: VARIATION AND COMPLEXITY
+title: VARIATION AND COMPLEXITY, Variation, change and complexity in linguistic and health-related behaviours
-description: Grant 16-IDEX-0005 (2018-2021), Postdoctoral researcher, 1 200 000 euros
+description: Grant 16-IDEX-0005 (2018-2021), Postdoctoral researcher, 1 200 000 euros.
+This project of Dan Dediu investigates how is the variation in the infrastructure of language and speech patterned between individuals and groups and how does it affect linguistic diversity.
 img: assets/img/ddl.png
 redirect: http://www.ddl.cnrs.fr/equipes/index.asp?Langue=EN&Equipe=8&Page=Action&ActionNum=174&
 importance: 2019